EconForge/Dolo.jl/docs/src/model_specification.md

 > investment is less desirable, the first expression becomes bigger.
 > When the representative agent is prevented from investing less due to the
 > constraint (i.e. $i_t=0$), the expression is then *positive*,
-> consistent with the complementarity conventions.
+> consistent with the complementarity equations.

 #### Expectations